-17UGBD 11.0 TRANSFER OF STUDENTS 17UGBD 11.1 Transfer of students from another University is permitted only at the beginning of odd semesters, subject to availability of seats within the permitted intake and subject to the prior approval of the Vice Chancellor of the University.
-Such students should have passed in all courses of 1st and 2nd semesters for admission to 3 rd semester and all the courses of 1 st to 4 th semesters for admission to 5 th semester.
-17UGBD 11.2 The students seeking admission shall have to: Apply for establishment of equivalence with prescribed fees as notified by the University, and Submit No Objection/ Migration Certificate from the migrating University before commencement of semester as notified by the University.
-The University may prescribe fee for administrative purpose (for updating of the records), which shall be notified from time to time, for transfer.
-17UGBD 12.0 MISCELLANEOUS 17UGBD 12.1 The academic regulations should be read as a whole for the purpose of any interpretation.
-17UGBD 12.2 Wherever the words "he", "him", "his" occur in the regulations, they include "she", "her", "hers".
-17UGBD 12.3 In case of any doubt or ambiguity in the interpretation of the rules mentioned in the regulations, the decision of the Vice-Chancellor shall be final.
-17UGBD 12.4 The University may change or amend the regulations and/ or curriculum at any time, and the changes or amendments made shall be applicable to all the students with effect from the date notified by the University.
-17UGBD 12.5 These regulations governing the BA, BBA, BBA (BA), BBA (DM), B.Com., B. ComIAF, B. ComCA Integrated, B. ComIndustry Integrated / BCA, BCA (CC), BCA (DS), BCA (GD), and B.Sc.
-(Film Making / Photography / Sound Engineering / Visual Effects and Animations / Game Art & Design) degrees of the University may be modified from time to time with the approval of statutory bodies of the University and shall be binding on all.
+23UGBD 12.0 MISCELLANEOUS 23UGBD 12.1 The academic regulations shall be read as a whole for the purpose of any interpretation.
+23UGBD 12.2 Wherever the words "he", "him", "his" occur in the regulations, they include "she", "her", "hers".
+23UGBD 12.3 In case of any doubt or ambiguity in the interpretation of the rules mentioned in the regulations, the decision of the Vice-Chancellor shall be final.
+23UGBD 12.4 The University may change or amend the regulations and/ or curriculum at any time, and the changes or amendments made shall be applicable to all the students with effect from the date notified by the University.
+23UGBD 12.5 These regulations governing the BA, B.Sc. - Psychology, BBA, BBA (BA), BBA (DM), B.Com., B. ComIAF, BCA, BCA (CC), BCA (DS), BCA (GD) and B.Sc.
+(Sound Engineering / Visual Effects and Animations degrees of the University may be modified from time to time with the approval of statutory bodies of the University and shall be binding on all.

-Sd/- Sd/- Sd/- Dean Registrar Vice Chancellor
+Sd/-Dean/Director Sd/-Registrar

+Sd/-Vice Chancellor